Fear Came for College Football: NCAA's TV Takeover Created Conditions for Conference Re-Alignment

 "Walter organized his favorite athletic directors (meaning everybody except Notre Dame, it sometimes seemed) into committees.
 And the committees got to go off on junkets to decide the important things, like the next season’s schedule, and television paid handsomely for all of it.”

-While Notre Dame submitted to the new order in 1952 and became the all-time leader in television appearances over the course of the program, Penn did not.
+While Notre Dame submitted to the new order in 1952, and became the all-time leader in television appearances over the course of the program, Penn did not.
 Cutting off its nose to spite its face, the Quakers refused to participate in the NCAA’s TV program, calling it a walking anti-trust violation.

 “The NCAA television control program is regarded by the University of Pennsylvania as illegal and unwise; hence we have not participated in it, and have opposed it,” president Stassen said in a written statement in 1953.
 “Our opposition has thus far been unsuccessful, but it is believed only a question of time before the centralized control scheme sponsored by the NCAA will be abrogated and all universities and colleges will enjoy the same rights and freedom in this respect that they do in other matters.”

 To the astonishment of almost everyone, the NCAA would argue its case almost exactly as it had in 1951 when it coaxed away the TV rights from its member schools.
 Channeling the spirit of the great Crisler, the NCAA claimed its interference in, and domination of, the college-football TV marketplace was necessary to maintain a competitive balance in college sports.
 The CFA and its lawyers argued simply that their broadcast property rights belonged to the schools, period.
 It became a battle between a philosophical belief in what amateurism should be from the NCAA, and cold, hard legal rights on the side of the CFA.

-The Supreme Court sided with schools and took a flamethrower to the NCAA, describing the organization as a classic cartel that had been illegally interfering in the operation of the free marketplace for decades.
-The NCAA’s current television contracts, by far the most lucrative and expansive in the history of the Association, were immediately made null and void, and the schools were back on their own.
+The Supreme Court sided with the CFA schools and took a flamethrower to the NCAA, describing the organization as a classic cartel that had been illegally interfering in the operation of the free marketplace for decades.
+The NCAA’s current television contracts, by far the most lucrative and expansive in the history of the association, were immediately made null and void, and the schools were back on their own.

 The unleashing of television, regardless of the merits, created a new kind of fear.
-From a long period of autocratic, centralized control the college-football world transformed into a Thunderdome, a landscape where the strongest brands would begin scrambling into the strongest possible television alliances, and ruthlessly destroying programs, conferences, and decades of tradition if it meant fattening their own bottom lines and increasing their power within the sport.
+From a long period of autocratic, centralized control the college-football world transformed into a Thunderdome, a landscape where the strongest brands would begin scrambling into the most-lucrative television alliances, ruthlessly destroying programs, conferences, and decades of tradition if it meant fattening their own bottom lines and increasing their power within the sport.

-While in 1951 it was fear of television, in 2021 it is fear of missing out, but the panicked stampedes remain much the same.
+While in 1951 it was fear of television, in 2021 it is fear of missing out—but the panicked stampedes remain much the same.
 Can college football survive far beyond its 152nd season when everything that made it special is for sale?
 We are about to find out.